fluent/fluent-logger-forward-node/README.md

 });
 ```

-### Client Options
-For a full list of the client options and methods, see the [FluentClient docs](https://jamiees2.github.io/fluentd-node/classes/fluentclient.html)

 ### Server
 `fluentd-node` includes a fully functional forward server which can be used as a downstream Fluent sink.